 Take the board walk towards Holkham Gap before joining the path which skirts between the woodlands and the dunes.
 Soon, the path enters a pleasant woodland, where you’ll find a number of picnic benches that mark a good place to stop for lunch.

 Soon, you’ll come to the delightful village of Wells-next-the-Sea, famous for its historic buildings and amusements.
 Spend some time exploring this village before resuming the walk.

 Take the sea wall out of Wells and continue east.
 Terrain can become muddy here, so watch your step.
 Continue on this path, passing numerous salt marshes, until you arrive at the delightful village of Stiffkey.

-Download the comprehensive route and map for this walk here.
+Download the comprehensive map and route for this walk here.

-Rent a cottage in Cumbria with Sykes Cottages
+Rent a cottage in Norfolk with Sykes Cottages